microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 + Postman installed (completed in Challenge-01)

 ## Getting Started
 In this challenge, you will be deploying MedTech service within your Azure Health Data Services workspace configured to receive and transform medical IoT data for persistence in FHIR.
-The general steps in this challenge are outlined below.
+The steps in this challenge are outlined below.

 **Step 1** - Deploy and configure [Azure Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about).
 **Step 2** - Deploy a MedTech service instance in your Azure Health Data Services workspace.